Drew Haines is a young Canadian expat living in Ecuador. She writes the Galapagos for Kids series. Learn about the Galapagos from a kids perspective.

 What came to your mind when you read the title?
 Dragons?
 Well unless you are thinking of marine iguanas, dragons don’t live in Galapagos … but maybe you would find one in a castle :).
 You probably didn’t think of turtles.
 But the fact is that the Galapagos Tortoises are giants.

 They can grow up to 4 ft.
 (1.2 m) long!
-I think there scientific name is funny: Geochelone elephantopus.
+I think their scientific name is funny: Geochelone elephantopus.
 The second word reminds me of an elephant.
 Maybe they call it that because of the elephant-like toenails and the funny floppy neck?

 Want a free coloring sheet of a Galapagos Tortoise?
 Download it here.